hnpineda/ACME_Exercise/README.md

 - Open the shell or command line in the directory where the repository where downloaded.
 - Execute the command: javac *.java.
-- Execute the command: java MainClass <txt file name>
+- Execute the command: java MainClass -txt file name-